-- How Was I Assigned?
+- How was I assigned an advisor?

-- What Is Marist's Advisement Philosophy?
+- What is Marist's advisement philosophy?

-- What Role do I Play as a Student?
+- What role do I play as a student?

-- Can I Change My Advisor?
+- Can I change my advisor?

-Your advisor knows Marist College, its programs of study, its academic policies and requirements, and its course offerings -- particularly in his or her discipline.
+Your advisor knows Marist College, its programs of study, its academic policies and requirements, and its course offerings - particularly in his or her discipline.
 An advisor can be of invaluable help in working with you to plan your years of study.
 Most importantly, your advisor can be the person who helps you to better understand how various courses can come together to form a meaningful academic experience.
-While an academic advisor is not a personal or a career counselor, he or she can help you to explore career choices, develop realistic expectations, and seek answers to important questions.
+While an academic advisor is not a personal or a career counselor, he or she can help you to find additional support, explore career choices, develop realistic expectations, and seek answers to important questions.

 It is your responsibility to arrive for your advising appointments prepared and on time.
 If, for a good reason, you cannot keep your advising appointment, be certain to let your advisor know in advance.
 During registration periods you should be sure to give some thought to your course selections and scheduling issues before you arrive.
 Remember, waiting until the last day of a course change period guarantees frustration for both of you.
 The advising relationship is an important one...use it wisely!Top of Page

 Education is a shared responsibility between the College and the student.
 The College provides educational opportunity and guidance, but it is, after all, students who are being educated and whose lives will be considerably determined by the nature and the quality of that education.
 The student's responsibility embraces not only study, the writing of papers, and the completion of assignments, but also knowing College regulations, course requirements, and the like.
-In short, students should learn what the College expects and requires of him or her.
+In short, students should learn what the College expects and requires of them.

-Although a number of people on the faculty and staff monitor student's progress toward completing graduation requirements, student's at times make costly mistakes or miss opportunities because they have left themselves uninformed or allowed themselves to be misinformed.
+Although a number of people on the faculty and staff monitor students’ progress toward completing graduation requirements, students at times make costly mistakes or miss opportunities because they have left themselves uninformed or allowed themselves to be misinformed.
 They should read the Catalog and other sources of information, and they should seek the advice that is available to them.
 Even students who do not feel the need for advice should remember that advisor approval of registration is necessary and they should visit advisors regularly as a safeguard against unknowingly straying from regulations or requirements.Top of Page

-Members of the Higher Education Opportunity Program (HEOP) staff work closely with all students who participate in the program.
+Members of the Higher Education Opportunity Program (HEOP) or Special Services staff work closely with all students who participate in their program.
 Resident Assistants, tutors, and other students will often be available to answer your questions and provide opinions on your academic course.
 Please keep in mind that unofficial sources of information and advice may be unreliable.
 Friends and other peers, although they have the best intentions, may offer you information that is not correct for your year of entrance or for your particular situation.
 Your academic advisor bases his or her advice to you on personal observation, years of experience, and knowledge of your total situation, interests and goals.
 Do not make the mistake of sacrificing such personalized and professional attention.Top of Page